Explore Naval Station Newport, Rhode Island

 Even before arriving in the city, you’ll want to dive into these resources to sign up for events, be notified of deals, and basically stay in the know about all things Newport: The Newport Buzz and Discover Newport.

-For the real scoop on local Newport military family resources, be sure to get your hands on a copy of the coveted Pink Book (it’s really pink!).
-Otherwise known as Off the Record, the compilation is produced every other year by the Military Spouses of Newport.
+For the real scoop on local Newport military family resources, get your hands on a copy of the coveted Pink Book (it’s really pink!).
+Otherwise known as Off the Record, the compilation is produced by the Military Spouses of Newport every other year.
 The 145-page book is chock full of information on local activities, base info, family, food, recreation, shopping, travel, and service recommendations.

 Only the members of the Military Spouses of Newport may nominate vendors.
 Printed versions are available for purchase at The Ship’s Bell, an on-base store with a mission to support community aid, military programs, and scholarships for graduating high school seniors and spouses of local military members.
 The online version is available to members of the Military Spouses of Newport.